OPEN FOR APPLICATIONS!

 A Yoga Therapist applies yoga techniques to specific health conditions.
-A Yoga Therapist, therefore, must be trained in both the techniques (asana, pranayama, chanting, philosophy or point of view and meditation) and the therapeutic applications of these techniques.
+A Yoga Therapist, therefore, must be trained in both the techniques (8 limbs of yoga ) as well as the therapeutic applications of these techniques.

 This point in time represents an exciting opportunity for yoga therapy!
-Though based in a long tradition of healing, yoga therapy is a relatively new occupation gaining awareness and recognition as an effective healing modality.
-This opening in healthcare is creating a new paradigm in wellness between the medical and yoga therapy fields.
-Career opportunities are emerging at a rapid pace due to public demand and greater attention to yoga therapy research.
+Though based on a long tradition of healing, yoga therapy is a relatively new profession gaining awareness and recognition as an effective healing modality.

 Yoga Therapists help clients to heal any number of physical conditions such as back pain, shoulder injury, sciatica, pelvic floor dysfunction, and plantar fasciitis.
 They also have therapeutic practices to address anxiety disorders, PTSD, insomnia, depression, autoimmune diseases, addiction, obesity, cancer support, and more.